GomesRuiPro/AI-Projects/notes.md

 - Figure out how to move from a composite object > dict  and send the values to the web scrapper tool (issue in Utilities) DONE
 - fix issue where openai is reading Xth frame at a time. it should read all frames but then preselected by the model after DONE
 - Connect non local LLM get Trends with VLM: get from source > extract keywords and format answer > convert answer to features  DONE
+- Have multiple models/sources of different types running for each workflow step DONE
+- UserInput/Fallback for both questions and answers based on a json file for each workflow step DONE
+- DoNothing/Skip for each workflow step DONE
+- Intersect and Concatenate for Agent DONE

 TODO features:
-- ask VLM to look for these features > show results
+- ask VLM to look for these features > show results ( we need to find a way to check for duplicated keywords (sound, gameplay, etc..) which should influence the final score but we should only look for these once)
+- work with multiple genres

 - REFACTORING:
   - fix userinput problem when it should depend on input and the output expected , especially when working with reviews